xrecoba/GPM-Test/README.md

 Another thing worth testing is the compatibility matrix with different web browsers and devices (cell phones for example).
 In case API and clients are expected to run in different machines, we could also be checking combinations of OS, or try to mingle with time-zones for example.

-### Pending
+## Pending
 In  a real world project, several other things would be missing in the code and repository as it is nowadays:
 1. **Continuous Delivery/Continuous Integration** - The code to compile, build and run test and static code analysis (hopefully inside a Docker container) should be included in the repository, so every developer can checkout and start working anytime on any machine.
 Also, the CD pipeline could be included (or else stored in another repo).
 2. **Logging** - Logging information is a must to find out problems in production.
 As of now there's no logging.
 3. **Versioning** - I lately tend to avoid versioning when possible.
-I have different versions of my bianries but I do not expose versions of APIS, I prefer just to expose the latest version and try to make all my changes backward compatible.
-In case it is mandatory (selling API to customers who can't keep the update pace), then version management is a must, specially once you go into CD world to track the multiple versions of your code.
+I have different versions of my binaries but I do not expose versions of APIs, I prefer just to expose the latest version and try to make all my changes backward compatible.
+In case it is mandatory (selling API to customers who can't update + breaking changes), then version management is a must.
 In general I follow [semver](http://semver.org/) which is has been a good fit for most of the projects I've worked on.
 4. **Monitoring** - As of now there's no monitoring configured.
 In a real-world API having something like [NewRelic](https://newrelic.com/) or [app insights](https://azure.microsoft.com/en-us/services/application-insights/) is a must to keep track of your production state.
 5. **Exception management** - Current exception management is poor.
 In .Net I tend to use DI interceptors to manage exceptions and logging.
 Had no time to do it and prioritized other stuff and I have no clue how would I do that in Clojure but anyway, without that part it is not possible to go live.
 6. **Documentation** - If the application is to be consumed from the outside world or other colleagues from our company, then some kind of documentation is necessary, also input validation.